 Other research projects have included the history of the term “cookbook laboratory” in science education, the history of physics in home economics, and following the lives of individual pre-WWII women in physics.

 In 2020 I earned my Ph.D. in the History of Science and Technology from Johns Hopkins University.
 Prior to that I earned my Bachelor’s in Physics at Harvard University in 2013 and my Master’s in the History of Science at the University of Chicago in 2014.
-I currently work as the Assistant Public Historian at the Center for History of Physics at the American Institute of Physics.
-Under my purview are education and outreach initiatives including teaching guides, web exhibits, and the public lecture series.
-I have been active in the History of Science Society and in the American Association of Physics Teachers where I was the 2020 Chair of the History and Philosophy of Physics Committee.
+I also previously worked as the Assistant Public Historian at the Center for History of Physics at the American Institute of Physics and as an adjunct assistant professor at the University of Texas Arlington.

 Curriculum Vitae